ankane/blazer/README.md

   main:
     url: <%= ENV["BLAZER_DATABASE_URL"] %>

+    # statement timeout, in seconds
-    # timeout: 15 # applies to PostgreSQL only
+    # applies to PostgreSQL only
+    # none by default
+    # timeout: 15

+    # time to cache results, in minutes
+    # can greatly improve speed
+    # none by default
+    # cache: 60

+    # wrap queries in a transaction for safety
+    # not necessary if you use a read-only user
+    # true by default
+    # use_transaction: false

     smart_variables:
       # zone_id: "SELECT id, name FROM zones ORDER BY name ASC"